ChristopherBeards/Data-Structures-Algorithms-and-Notes/README.md

 # Data Structures and Algorithms

-Within this repository you will find various Data Structures and Algorithms coded and commented.
+Within this repository you will find personal notes on various Data Structures, Algorithms, and Study materials coded and commented.

 ## Getting Started